-We believe dressing up, soaking in some of the most masterful art ever created, and laughing out loud can all work hand-in-hand to make any special event just that – special!
-We promote extra-musical ways of enhancing the concert experience, from gourmet post-concert receptions to collaborations with celebrity comics.
+If art is to make us feel more human, then stiff, arbitrary, and outdated rules — and a disconnect between performers, composers, and audience members — run deadly interference.
+We believe dressing up, connecting over some of the most masterful art ever created, and laughing out loud in a friendly and thought-provoking environment can all work hand-in-hand to make any special event just that: special!
+Salastina artists don’t just sing and play beautifully; they also have a lot to say.
+Our guest performers and composers offer personal insight into their thoughts and experiences both during and after concerts — be it by speaking from the stage, connecting with audience members during post-concert FAQ sessions, or mingling at informal receptions.
+What’s more, we promote extra-musical ways of enhancing the concert experience, from gourmet post-concert receptions to collaborations with celebrity comics to intimate, hedonistic musical salons featuring the musically-inspired cuisine of highly regarded chefs.
 And in a break with tradition, our audience is encouraged to applaud freely, without worrying about whether or not it is the traditionally appropriate moment.
 (No ticket buyer should be implicitly required to temper his enthusiasm!)
-Lastly, we encourage tangible audience participation, from giving the audience the opportunity to vote on the encore selection to hosting intimate musical salons.